rockettheme/docs/Docs/joomla/platform/templates.md

 ![](assets/template_install_1.jpeg)

 :   1. **Install Extensions** This is where you will want to go to install any extensions.
-[18%, 59%, se]
+[80%, 5%, se]

 The easiest way to do this is by going to **Admin → Install Extensions** (point 1) within the Administrator area of your site.
 This link is accessible directly from the sidebar of the Control Panel.
 Alternatively, you can navigate to **Admin → Extensions → Manage → Install** using the menu at the top of the page.

 ![](assets/template_install_2.jpeg)

 :   1. **Install** Simply take the zipped template package you downloaded earlier and drag-and-drop or browse and select it from the upload space.
-[37%, 13%, nw]
+[50%, 25%, se]

 The next step is fairly straightforward.
 Simply take the zipped template package you downloaded earlier and drag-and-drop or browse and select it from the upload space.